Frequently Asked Questions about Nkwúkwma Pemberton

 The NCP policy directions have since been incorporated into the current 2011 OCP, recognizing that the growth area is fundamental in providing for the community’s mid- and long-term housing needs.
 Phase 1 parcels of the NCP were approved for development and built-out during the past decade.
 The 2011 OCP requires a minor amendment to permit a more diverse range of housing types and to remove the school site, although the unit count remains similar (yet with a reduced floor area density).

-Although, the development application was submitted in March 2021, the project has been discussed with the Village, as follows:
+Although, the development application was submitted in March 2021, the project has been discussed with the Village since 2017:

 - June 2017 Council presentation